dinocata/SwiftUI-MVVM/README.md

 ## Why Swiftgen
 This tool generates type-safe enums for Assets, colors and localizations, minimizing risks of crashes or bugs when referencing missing resources while improving maintainability and consistency.
 It complements well with Sourcery.

+## License
+This repository code uses the MIT license, therefore you are free (and encouraged) to use it and modify it to your liking.
+Still, it would be highly appreciated if you drop a star if you found it helpful.
+For any question or feedback drop me an email at dino.chata@gmail.com